 Solution

-The error is “expected at least 1 bean which qualifies as autowire candidate.”
-The solution is to add the injection class in the ApplicationContext using annotation @ComponentScan.
-The spring boot main class should be as root package.
+The encountered error is “expected at least 1 bean which qualifies as autowire candidate.”
+To address this issue, the solution involves adding the injection class to the ApplicationContext using the @ComponentScan annotation.
+It is crucial to ensure that the Spring Boot main class serves as the root package.

 package com.yawintutor;